FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        between multiple channel elements.

-       The MULT.DAT file must be created.
+       The MULT.DAT and/or SIMPLE_MULT.DAT files must be created.

    * - IMODFLOW
      - s